ofemiashiru/CI_MS2_QSG/README.md

 ## Scope

-The scope of the project in it’s first release is defined by the following features:
+The scope of the project in its first release is defined by the following features:

 - Simple navigation that allows user to navigate between sections of the site and the game.
-- Game page that allows user to play game, see how to play game, save score to the leaderboard and navigate back to main site.
+- Game page that allows user to play game, see how to play game, save score to the leader board and navigate back to main site.
-- Allow user to see their score on the leaderboard if they have reached the top ten.
+- Allow user to see their score on the leader board if they have reached the top ten.
-- Allow users to see the top ten players on the leaderboard.
+- Allow users to see the top ten players on the leader board.
 - Contact form to allow users to send queries.
 The form is fully functional using EmailJS and will not submit unless all fields are filled out.
 - An error page (404.html) that appears when visiting a page that does not exist with navigation above.
 - Clear and simple favicon icon to help users identify the site.